maarten-pennings/pico/shortcut/readme.md

 and you either select `Execute` or `Execute in Terminal` - in this case there is not much difference.

-You can get rid of this, but it is a global setting.
+You can get rid of this dialog, but it is a global setting.
 In the File Manager, select Edit then Preferences.
 In the General tab you place a checkmark for "Don't ask options on launch executable file".